MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-sales-app.md

 Additionally, you can introduce new question and answer (Q&A) capabilities in the chat features in the Sales app.
 However, it's important to note that you can't add new capabilities to the non-chat features in the Sales app.

-## Extend the Sales app
+## Extend Sales in Microsoft 365 Copilot

 1. [Decide which capability you want to extend](#copilot-capabilities-that-can-be-extended).

     > [!NOTE]
-    > If you want to extend a capability that isn't listed in the [Copilot capabilities that can be extended](#copilot-capabilities-that-can-be-extended) section, contact us by using the [Sign up for the Sales app Extensibility Preview form](https://aka.ms/CopilotForSalesExtensibilityPreview).
+    > If you want to extend a capability that isn't listed in the [Copilot capabilities that can be extended](#copilot-capabilities-that-can-be-extended) section, contact us by using the [Sign up for the Extensibility Preview form](https://aka.ms/CopilotForSalesExtensibilityPreview).

 1. Start to create an extension.
     1. [Create a custom connector by using your APIs](custom-connector-action.md#create-and-test-a-custom-connector-in-microsoft-power-platform).